Frequently Asked QuestionsFiling U.S. expat tax return

 Form 5471: If you own at least 10% of a Controlled Foreign Corporation, then you will need to file form 5471 for every year this continues to be true.
 A Controlled Foreign Corporation is a corporation where more than 50% of the shareholders are U.S. persons.
 This is an extensive form with multiple pages, and usually, requires the corporation’s financial documents.
 Filing this form doesn’t mean the corporation is being taxed; it merely discloses the taxpayer’s interest/ownership in the corporation.
 Any income received from the corporation will be reported elsewhere on your 1040.

 Form 8621 is designed to disclose Information Return by a Shareholder of a Passive Foreign Investment Company (PFIC), including foreign mutual funds and other investment vehicles.
 It doesn’t have a minimum threshold and requires information regarding the amount of income or proceeds that have been received from each account each year.
 This form calculates the tax due on investment income.
-You will need to remember that income earned from a PFIC account is taxable in the U.S.; therefore, you must file form 8621 for each account.
+You will need to remember that income earned from a PFIC account is taxable in the U.S.; therefore, you must file form 8621 for each account when filing U. S. taxes from abroad.

 Form 8854 is the Initial and Annual Expatriation Statement, which is used by people who have renounced their U.S. citizenship or ended their long-term resident status, including covered expatriates, to confirm that they are compliant with the U.S. tax system.